 We may be subject to product liability claims from time to time.
-Our products are highly complex and some are used to treat extremely delicate eye tissue.
-We believe we maintain adequate levels of product liability insurance.
+Our products are highly complex and the risk of significant patient injury is more likely with products and procedures involving the eye.
+Use of our products incorrectly can result in temporary or permanent loss in vision, burns, scarring, blind spots or other injuries of the eye and we may periodically become subject to product liability lawsuits as a result.
+We believe we maintain adequate levels of product liability insurance to cover such claims subject to certain deductibles.
 However, product liability insurance is expensive and we might not be able to obtain product liability insurance in the future on acceptable terms or in sufficient amounts to protect us, if at all.
 A successful claim brought against us in excess of our insurance coverage could have a material adverse effect on our business, results of operations and financial condition.